 In this post, we will understand how to use Serilog in AWS Lambda to store logs in AWS CloudWatch.

-We will be using below tools and frameworks in this post going forward.
+We will be using the below tools and frameworks in this post going forward.

-Open Visual Studio, create a new project with AWS Lambda Project template as shown in below picture.
+Open Visual Studio, and create a new project with AWS Lambda Project template as shown in the below picture.
 To get AWS project templates, you have to install AWS Toolkit for Visual Studio first.

 In the next step, provide some necessary information as per the below picture, and then click on create button.